)

 Here are a few tips to help you get cheaper car insurance for your Kia Forte:

 Maintain a clean driving record.
-The longer you go without a ticket or accident, the more you can save on Forte car insurance.
+The longer you go without a ticket or accident, the more you can save on your Forte car insurance.

 Evaluate your coverage needs.
 If you have an older Kia, consider its depreciated value when determining coverage limits.
 You may not need full coverage if you can afford to fix or replace it.